 “One Last Adventure”

-By Roger Masson at FIU Rubell Family Collection Museum, 22 November 2020
+By Roger Masson of FIU at Rubell Museum, 22 November 2020

 Our visit to the Rubell Family Collection Museum was the perfect place to culminate our fall semester, even though it was quite bittersweet knowing that our next meeting is months away.